ImanJalali84/focus-orbit/README.md

 } from '@iman_jalali/priority-map';
 ```

-The workspace path alias is configured in `tsconfig.json`:
+The workspace alias is configured in `tsconfig.json`:

 ```json
 {